Product Development: The Case for Digital Twins

 The digital twin

 It could be argued that the concept of the digital twin was born out of the need to bring together disparate information in real-time, to understand how different environmental and performance characteristics interact with each other.
 This simplified the task of predicting how products would behave under different conditions (CAD).
-It also filled the gap that sensor systems left – understanding how multiple factors interact with each other to affect performance.
+Digital twins also filled the gap that sensor systems left – understanding how multiple factors interact with each other to affect performance.
 Having all that data centralized and time-synchronized removed the complexity of manually connecting the data together to find relationships and simply diverted cheaper and faster computational power to the problem.
 It also solved the issue of adding more data sources/considerations into the mix dynamically.
 Teams that employ digital twins, spend more time trading insights than data.

 Why not use the same approach for design criteria?
 That’s what we do at Makersite.
 We connect best-in-class data for costs, markets, risks, materials, regulations, environment, health, suppliers and more to create a “digital twin” of product design or formulation.
 Tools are built-in to create reports, apps, and maps to visualize clearly the data that matters.

 That way dependencies between product ideas and their business performance become immediately transparent.
-Once the digital copy has been created, data flows continuously from several sources into a single system.
+Once the digital twin has been created, data flows continuously from several sources into a single system.
 That allows teams to collaborate on the same project and understand the impacts of design changes on parameters outside of their core expertise.

 Combined with unique security features that enable data exchange with suppliers while protecting everyone’s IP, Makersite technology allows teams to analyze how products are made and how to improve performance across the full value chain and life-cycle.
 They can get immediate answers about the product, people, planet, and profit – and the connections between them.